-My Shabby Picket Fence Gets A Chic Makeover And A New Home
+My Picket Fence Makeover

-Normally, I would have waited for my husband to come home and use one of his power saws to cut off those ends for me but once I decide to start something, I want to get right to it!
-And, there is no way I would use a power saw myself because I am way to wimpy….yes I admit it!
+Normally, I would have waited for my husband to come home so he could cut the ends for me with a power saw.
+However, I was anxious to get started and finish the project.
+And, there is no way I would use a power saw myself because I am way to wimpy.
 Just hearing the words chop saw makes me think of accidentally chopping a limb off.
-So…I used the trusty little hand saw that I had.
-I must say that it was really good that I had just looked at my son’s grades because it gave me that burst of angry energy I needed to saw right through those pieces of wood!
-Fast too!
+So, because of that, I used the trusty little hand saw that I had.
+It didn’t really take me that long to saw off the ends by hand.
+I was a woman with a mission.

 Next up was getting rid of that pink finish.
 I wanted a bright and chic white to contrast with what I would be hanging from it.